-I let the ink stain soak in a little milk for sometime
+I let the ink stain soak in a little milk for some time.

 After keeping the paste for 30 minutes I washed the garment with soap.
 The stain had vanished.
 So this tip works.

 Using hand sanitizer on pen stains is a great genius idea.
-See how the stain vanished with just a blob of sanitizer on the stain
+See how the stain vanished with just a blob of sanitizer on the stain.

-After a wash with the detergent and the stain is gone forever
+After a wash with the detergent and the stain is gone forever.

-Suede and other fabrics with a napped surface consists of so many filaments and the ink stain usually remains on the surface.
+Suede and other fabrics with a napped surface consist of so many filaments and the ink stain usually remains on the surface.
 You can remove this by lightly rubbing the stain with a piece of fine sand paper.

 Try to Use an old toothbrush/nylon brush if you do not have sandpaper at hand.